qhjindev/icm/README.md

 icm
 ===

-ICM(internet communication manager) is a high performance, lightweight distributed communication framework that support the development of concurrency, realtime and distributed applications using c++/java language.
+ICM(internet communication manager), refactored from ACE/TAO/ICE, is a high performance, lightweight distributed communication framework that support the development of concurrency, realtime and distributed applications using c++/java language.

   The framework include three major components: